McGranahanLab/TcellExTRECT/README.md

 * `sample` - the name of the sample run
 * `TCRA.tcell.fraction` - The estimated fraction of the sample that are T cells
 * `TCRA.tcell.fraction.lwr` and `TCRA.tcell.fraction.upr` - The 95\% confindence interval values of the estimated T cell fraction
-* `qcFit` - A qc value describing the noise in the fit of the GAM model used to estimate the T cell fraction.
+* `qcFit` - A QC value describing the noise in the fit of the GAM model used to estimate the T cell fraction.
 Minimum value is `1` which represents a sample with a clear signal and little noise, if this value is `>4` a warning message will be output and viewing of the GAM model using `plotTcellExTRECT` (see below) is recommended.

 We can also visualise the calculated log ratio from T Cell ExTRECT, this can be very useful to check that everything is working.
 The following produces the pre and post GC corrected versions of the log ratio within the *TCRA* loci, reads are coloured by the class of VDJ segment they are, e.g. *TCRA-V* segments are blue.
 Note that the TCRA loci also includes segments related to TCR delta (*TCRD* or *TRD*), e.g. *TCRD-V*.
 Vertical dotted lines represent the regions of the genome used for the normalised baseline (Norm region start and Norm region end) as well as the 'Focal region' that is used in the calculation of the *TCRA* fraction as the location we expect to see maximum signal.